-1) In the event it is suspected that cable damage has occurred prior to final acceptance, the Contractor shall test the cable with an OTDR within 72 hours after notification and submit a copy of the OTDR test to the Engineer upon completion.
+- 1) In the event it is suspected that cable damage has occurred prior to final acceptance, test the cable with an OTDR within 72 hours after notification and submit a copy of the OTDR test to the Engineer upon completion. - 2) Replace or repair, as directed by the Engineer, any damage occurring before final acceptance at no additional cost to the lowa DOT.
+Perform any repairs or replacements as soon as reasonably possible unless otherwise approved by the Engineer.

-- 2) Contractor shall replace or repair, as directed by the Engineer, any damage occurring before final acceptance at no additional cost to the lowa DOT.
-Perform any repairs or replacements as soon as reasonably possible unless otherwise approved by the Engineer. - 3) Contractor shall repair or replace any defect in the installed cable at no additional cost to the lowa DOT.
-Consider a defect to be any condition resulting in a negative or adverse effect on current or future operations of the completed fiber-optic communication system as determined by the Engineer. - 4) Any existing wiring that is damaged during fiber-optic cable installation shall be replaced or repaired, as directed by the Engineer, at no additional cost to the Iowa DOT.
+- 3) Repair or replace any defect in the installed cable at no additional cost to the lowa DOT.
+Consider a defect to be any condition resulting in a negative or adverse effect on current or future operations of the completed fiber-optic communication system as determined by the Engineer. - 4) Repair or replace any existing wiring that is damaged during fiber-optic cable installation, as directed by the Engineer, at no additional cost to the lowa DOT.